2021-2024 Water and wastewater rates

 I am unsure of how these proposed changes will actually effect our water bill in Plattsville.
 We have lived here for 9 years and the water bill used to be reasonable, now it’s insane, and the water is horrible, and the cost is a constant complaint from most in town, even bigger complaint from those who have relocated to our beautiful town, where they get horrid water for more money.

-MrsDonahue asked over 3 years ago
+MrsDonahue asked about 4 years ago

 The proposed changes would lower the wastewater fixed charge in Plattsville.
 In the "Documents" section of this section, the one labelled, "2021-2024 Water and Wastewater Rates Package" shows the proposed change in the monthly rates (page 30 for Water and page 34 for Wastewater).
 You download this document here: https://speakup.oxfordcounty.ca/14897/widgets/58044/documents/38114